 Despite the lack of action, Tomorrowland is not a slow paced story.
 It has a brisk pace.
 From a kid full of enthusiasm and eagerness, we are carried to the time Frank is already 45 years old, disillusioned, embittered and withdrawn.
 Casey is able to affect him and together they have endless chases, escapes and shootouts as they are hurled into space, time and other dimensions.
 Bird has successfully stricken a playful tone into the movie.
 The wild momentum of the action is fun and exciting.
 It makes you sit at the edge of your seat.
 It takes you on a spectacular ride most of the time and when you are about to cool down a bit, you want to jump in again.
 You would not want to miss any single moment, least you are left behind.

-On the technical side, the movie is a masterpiece of choreography, sound effects, editing, design and music.
+On the technical side, the movie is a masterpiece of choreography, game style sound effects, editing, design and mesmeric music similar to what you’d find in a casino online.
 The movies is packed with different plots.
 A young girl seeks out for an old scientist who knows how to get into a secret world of the future where brilliant scientists are trying to create a new world where there is peace and harmony.
 This new world is a preparation for the death of today’s world.
 There is the plot of the young boy who was so eager to present his homemade invention in the World’s Fair and his encounter with a young English girl names Athena, who has a secret.
 Other plots include scenes of people existing at the same time in two different time zones, while driving, falling, walking or running.

 If you listen to the conversation in the movie, you will hear warnings about the predicament of extraordinary people in an ordinary world and what we have to pay for destroying the natural environment and making a demon out of science.
 The movie is the most captivating and conservative way of attacking the culture of contemporary society.